ArinkB/Predicting-Song-Skips/README.md

 <h3> Cleaning the Data & Setting my Target</h3><a id='clean'></a>

 Because I requested 100 tracks from each artists, the likeliness of getting duplicates was set.
 After Genius iterated though songs for the artist, it attempted to fill the requirements with Remixes or different 'versions', but the lyrics were still the same.
-An example of this was Fischerspooner's Emerge that appeared 10 times, because there were different Remixes, and although instrumental they may have been slightly different, lyrically they were the same.
+An example of this was Fischerspooner's Emerge that appeared 10 times, because there were different Remixes.
+Although instrumentally they may have been slightly different, lyrically they were the same.

 Other categories that were dropped, were songs that were instrumental only (no lyrics), artists such as Diplo, MGMT had a lot of these, Christina Perri also does lullabies, so there were a few of those in the list as well.